 Safaris can involve walking through the wilderness, driving in 4×4 vehicles or by flying in light air craft.
 The purpose of a safari is to allow you to get intimate with the landscape and scenery.

-While mostly challenging, you need to be young at heart and open-minded to get the best out of a safari trip.
+While overland tours are mostly challenging, you need to be young at heart and open-minded to get the best out of an overland safari trip.
 All safari vehicles are custom-built to travel to remote parts of Africa often on long, bumpy roads, while allowing you to view wildlife from a safe distance in comfort.

 - Slow down and get in touch with the earth